DOCA Telemetry PCI

 DOCA Telemetry PCI requires a device to operate.
 For picking a device, refer to "DOCA Core Device Discovery".

-As device capabilities may change, it is recommended to check your device using the required set of PCI telemetry options you desire before opening it to be confident the operations you desire and available.
+As device capabilities may change, it is recommended to check your device using the required set of PCIe telemetry options you desire before opening it to be confident the operations you desire and available.
 The set of available capability checks for DOCA Telemetry PCI are out lined below:

 Functionality | Method |